SigmundGranaas/floppy/README.md

 ### Core library
 The core library contains the pdf generation, queuing, style loading and storage service.
 These components are meant to be used by other services to load and convert any sort of input data into XML and then convert it to PDF using a .XSLT template.

-### Pokemon library
+### Pokemon module
-The Pokemon library is a standalone consumer library which uses to Core lib to generate different Pokemon related PDF's via typed controller endpoints.
+The Pokemon library is a standalone frontend library which uses to Core lib to generate different Pokemon related PDF's via typed controller endpoints.
 This module uses Spring web MVC to create controllers which can be used to.

 #### Templates
-Currently there are three different formats created for converting data into Pokemon pdf's.
+Currently, there are three different formats created for converting data into Pokemon pdf's.
 These are stored in the pokemon resource folder.
 They demonstrate different approaches for how to create the .xsl template files and how they can be organized.

 ### Running the project